inovex/scrumlr.io/README.md

 Webapp for collaborative online retrospectives hosted on [scrumlr.io](https://scrumlr.io).

 This project is written in React and its data is stored in a Firebase database.
-The database rules are manifested in `database-rules.json`.
+The database rules are manifested in `database.rules.json`.

+The webapp is hosted on Firebase.
+The [staging](https://staging.scrumlr.io) system is always up to date with the `master` branch and is the target for the end-to-end tests.

+## Development

-## Getting started
+### Getting started

 ```bash
 yarn install